ShaokangJiang/A-JavaFX-project/README.md

 # A JavaFX Project

-> To view the more interactive version, you could visit my main site: https://shaokang.ga/2020/projects/A-JavaFx-project/
+> A more interactive version is avaliable on [My blog](https://shaokang.ga/2020/projects/A-JavaFx-project/).

 This is a Group project done by me.
 I will talk about my design and usage instruction in the following space.
 Detailed implementation could be view at [This repository](https://github.com/ShaokangJiang/A-JavaFX-project).